-The Jewish new year is not just a stereotypical December 31 gathering with champaigne, sparkling grape juice, streamers, confetti, and otherwise generally a good time to stay off the roads and stay home, but a much more solemn occasion steeped in centuries of tradition.
+The Jewish new year is not just a stereotypical December 31 gathering -- with champagne, sparkling grape juice, streamers, confetti -- and otherwise generally a good time to stay off the roads and stay home.
+It is a much more solemn occasion steeped in centuries of tradition.

 So it may not be the stereotypical December 31 celebration, but Rosh Hashanah is still a special and highly anticipated time of year.

 Written by Erin Parfet